Walter Scott, Earl of Tarras

-Walter Scott, 1st Earl of Tarras (23 December 1644 – 9 April 1693) was a Scottish nobleman.
+Walter Scott, Earl of Tarras, Lord Almoor and Campcastill (23 December 1644 – 9 April 1693) was a Scottish nobleman.
 Born Walter Scott of Highchester, he married his kinswoman Mary Scott, 3rd Countess of Buccleuch, daughter of Francis Scott, 2nd Earl of Buccleuch and Lady Margaret Leslie, on 9 February 1659 in Wemyss, Fife.
 She died in 1661 and the couple had no children.
 He married Helen Hepburn of Humbie in 1677, and they had a number of children.
 He was granted the titles Earl of Tarras and Baron Almoor and Campcastill in the Peerage of Scotland in 1660.
 These were early examples of a life peerage, being granted "for the days of his natural life", to make Walter Scott of equal rank to his wife.
 In 1685 he was attainted, but restored in 1687.